caitlinstanton/apcshomework/18-Wordsearch/README.md

 WordSearch Timeline

+11/24
+  -Added fillBoard() method
-Nov 24, added fillBoard() method and am working on scanning file for words instead of adding manually
+  -Working on scanning file for words instead of adding manually